The Top 10 Machine Learning Algorithms to Know

 Random Forest

-If you get good results with an algorithm with high variance (like decision trees), you can often get better results by bagging that algorithm.
+If you get good results with a highly variable algorithm (like decision trees), you can often get better results by bagging that algorithm.

 10. Boosting and AdaBoost